peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

  3. `retained:bool`
 `"OUT"` and `"ACK"` messages are 2-lists lacking the `retained` element.

-## 5.4 Broker/WiFi outages
+## 6.5 Broker/WiFi outages

-If an outage occurs the gateway will respond to a publish attempt with a subscribe message `["OUT", "OUT"]`.
-The published message will be lost.
-The application may want to re-try after a delay.
+A node tests status by sending a `ping` message or attempting to retrieve messages from the gateway, which responds by sending a special `"UP"` or `"DOWN"` message to the node depending on the state of the `mqtt_as` client.
+If publication is attempted during an outage the gateway responds with `"NAK"`.
+The gateway will continue trying until the outage ends, when it sends `"ACK"`.

+In the event of a `"NAK"` the behaviour of the link depends on whether the synchronous or asynchronous version is running.
+The asynchronous `publish` pauses until publication is complete.
+The synchronous version returns `False`.
+The synchronous appication can keep trying to send the next message until a `True` value occurs.

 The gateway will publish status messages indicating connection state.

-## 5.5 Publication to multiple nodes
+## 6.6 Publication to all nodes

 This is done by publishing to the default topic as defined in `gwconfig.py`.
 The message will be forwarded to all nodes which have communicated with the